Ernest Guiraud: Biography

 In December of the same year, Guiraud sailed back to France to continue his musical education.
 He studied piano under Marmontel and composition under Halévy at the Paris Conservatoire.
 Remarkably gifted as a student, he was awarded first prize for piano in 1858.
 He won the Prix de Rome the next year, notably, the only instance of both father and son obtaining this prize.
 He became close friends with Camille Saint-Saëns, Emile Paladilhe, Théodore Dubois, and especially Georges Bizet.

 Guiraud entered his profession by writing one-act stage works that served as "curtain raisers" for evenings of theatrical entertainment.
-His first important stagework, Sylvie, which premiered at the Opéra Comique in 1864, was a popular success and established his reputation in Paris.
+His first important stage work, Sylvie, which premiered at the Opéra Comique in 1864, was a popular success and established his reputation in Paris.
 In August 1870, the impact of the Franco-Prussian War hit Paris while his opéra-ballet Le Kobold was only 18 days into its run.
 All of the theaters closed their doors.
 Guiraud enlisted in the infantry and fought for France to the war's end in 1871.